Degrassi: The Next Generation season 5: Recurring cast

+Other recurring cast members include Linlyn Lue as Ms. Laura Kwan and Michael Kinney as Coach Darryl Armstrong.

+Film director Kevin Smith and actor Jason Mewes returned to the show for two episodes where they guest starred as exaggerated versions of themselves.
+The episodes depict the premiere of Jay and Silent Bob Go Canadian, Eh!, a fictional feature film in the View Askewniverse series that used Degrassi Community School as a filming location during season four.
+The scenes Alanis Morissette had filmed in season four to play the film's school principal were replayed as part of the film at the premiere.
+Degrassi High's Cathy Keenan also reprises her role as Liz O'Rourke in "I Against I".

 Crew

 The season was produced by Epitome Pictures in association with CTV.
 Funding was provided by The Canadian Film or Video Production Tax Credit and the Ontario Film and Television Tax Credit, the Canadian Television Fund and BCE-CTV Benefits, The Shaw Television Broadcast Fund, the Independent Production Fund, Mountain Cable Program, and RBC Royal Bank.

 The executive producers were Epitome Pictures' president Stephen Stohn, and CEO Linda Schuyler, the co-creator of the Degrassi franchise.
 James Hurst served as the creative producer, David Lowe was the line producer and Sean Reycraft served as the executive story editor.
 Brendon Yorke and Alexandra Zarowny served as story editors.
 The editor was Stephen Withrow, Stephen Stanley was the production designer, and the cinematographer was Gavin Smith.
 The writers for the season are Avra Fein, James Hurst, Aaron Martin, Miklos Perlus, Sean Reycraft, Shelley Scarrow, Brendon Yorke and Alexandra Zarowny.
 Phil Earnshaw, Eleanore Lindo, Ron Oliver and Stefan Scaini directed the episodes.